6 Tips on How To Structure a Development Team

 📝 # 3: Arrange Your Teams Properly

 The good software team organizational structure also includes an adjusted workflow.
 It means that every team member should know his exact duties and scope of work very well.
+In general, the Scrum Team looks as follows:

+However, we're talking now about the structure of your development team.
 Basically, there are 2 main types of team structure in software engineering that we want to share with you today.
 Take a look!

 One Team For Everything